greenfirn/Docker-Events/README.md

 - Watch Docker/Podman container events on a rig and automatically starts/stops mining or applies overclocks based on container state — Clore, Octaspace, Nosana (Podman), VastAI (CPU mining, testing)
 - more recent files in source, easiest to use 'no-container-docker_events_monitor'
-- Starts/stops mining when an active idle container appears or disappears
+- Starts/stops mining when no containers are running / when an active idle container appears or disappears
-- Starts/stops mining when no containers are running
 - Applies or resets GPU overclocks based on container state
-- Can start, stop, or pause an idle job, with logging to confirm expected behavior
+- for testing: start, stop, or pause an idle job on platform, watch logs etc to confirm expected behavior
 - Includes `-retry-on-failure` variants that loop on Docker events in case of disconnects/failures

 See the `source/` folder for the full package: install scripts, miners, and rig configs.